 At Crèche (from 3 months) and in the Kindergarten, children are guided and supported by qualified educators who approach their work holistically.

-The Kindergarten has parallel German and English groups.
-Our Kindergarten team works closely with the Primary School to enable a successful transition from Kindergarten to Grade R.
+The Kindergarten works closely with the Primary School to enable a successful transition from Kindergarten to Pre-School.

 At Primary School the learners’ proficiency in their foreign language (English or German) is improved to enable them to cope with the language at a second language level.